jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/06_Building_for_Virtio.md

 The "-f" option might be added to override previously available configuration.
-By default, if there were already configuration files in build directory, they will not be overriden, as result, aglsetup.sh might not have desired effect.
+By default, if there were already configuration files in build directory, they will not be overridden, as a result, aglsetup.sh might not have desired effect.

 ## 2. Using BitBake